fbeltrao/Samples/aks-letsencrypt/install-certificate-manager.md

 ### 6. Test the ingress route

-Browse to https://hello-world.[your-domain] and verify that the AKS Hello World app is displayed.
+Browse to https://hello-world.&lt;your-domain&gt; and verify that the AKS Hello World app is displayed.

 If you are using the staging environment you will have to accept the invalid certificate.

 ![Let's Encrypt fake certificate](media/lets-encrypt-fake-certificate.png)

-Using http validation requires the creation of one certificate per domain (hello-world1.&lt;your domain>, hello-world2.&lt;your domain>, etc.).
+Using http validation requires the creation of one certificate per domain (hello-world1.&lt;your-domain&gt;, hello-world2.&lt;your-domain&gt;, etc.).
 In the next step we will see how we can use cert-manager to handle wildcards certificates with Azure DNS.

 ## Cleaning up